2023–24 Reading F.C. season: July

-On 1 July, Reading announced that they had signed new contracts with John Clarke, Matthew Carson and Hamid Abdel Salam, and that scholars Tom Norcott, Caylan Vickers, Harvey Maudner, Jeremiah Okine-Peters, Basil Tuma and Jacob Hammond-Chambers-Borgnis had all signed their first professional contract with the club.
+On 1 July, Reading announced that they had signed new contracts with John Clarke, Matthew Carson and Hamid Abdel Salam, and that scholars Tom Norcott, Caylan Vickers, Harvey Maudner, Jeremiah Okine-Peters, Basil Tuma and Jacob Borgnis had all signed their first professional contract with the club.

 On 11 July, Reading confirmed that their academy had been reassigned as a Category One academy a year after the status had been downgraded the previous year, meaning their under-21s would play in Premier League 2 for the upcoming season.
 Later the same day, Jeriel Dorsett signed a new one-year contract with the club, until the summer of 2024, whilst Geneiro Maragh joined the U21 team on a similar deal.

 Harvey Knibbs was signed on a free-transfer to a three-year contract on 13 July, with Rubén Sellés being formally confirmed as the club's First Team Manager, after his visa application was successful, the subsequent day.
 He had previously been announced by the club on 26 June, subject the approval of his visa.

 On 17 July, Reading announced had Sam Smith signed three-year contract to complete a free transfer to the club.
 He had been released by the club two years prior.
 Amadou Mbengue signed a new two-year contract with the club two days after.

 On 21 July, Reading announced the signing of Lewis Wing to a three-year contract, after he'd left Wycombe Wanderers at the end of the previous season.
 The following day, after Reading's 4–2 friendly defeat to Southampton, Reading announced the signing of Charlie Savage to a four-year contract from Manchester United.

 On 27 July, Louie Holzman joined League of Ireland Premier Division club Bohemian on loan until the end of their league season.